-The systemic risk buffer is not aimed at individual institutions but either at all or at certain groups of institutions in order to mitigate systemic or macroprudential risk.
-The buffer can be imposed on domestic exposures or exposures that are located in third countries.
-The buffer rate is not capped, but has a minimum level of 1%.
-The competent or designated authority must notify the European Commission, the EBA, the ESRB and, if necessary, the competent or designated authorities of any member states affected in advance of its intention to impose the buffer, and is only permitted to do so if the Capital Requirements Regulation (CRR) and the Banking Act do not specify any other instrument for the identified case.
-Generally, banks must only comply with the highest of the three last-mentioned buffers (see figure 1).
-Interaction between the capital buffers is governed by section 10h of the Banking Act.
+The systemic risk buffer (SyRB) is imposed not on individual institutions but on certain groups of institutions or even all groups of institutions in order to mitigate systemic or macroprudential risk.
+As a general rule, the buffer can only be imposed for domestic exposures, exposures in an EU Member State or exposures in a third country.
+The buffer rate is not capped, but the minimum level is 1%.
+An authority must notify the European Commission, the EBA, the ESRB and, if necessary, the competent authorities of any Member States affected in advance of its intention to impose the buffer, and is only permitted to do so if the Capital Requirements Regulation (CRR) or the Banking Act do not specify any other instrument for the identified case.
+Generally, credit institutions must only comply with the highest of the three last-mentioned buffers (G-SII buffer, O-SII buffer and SyRB).
+Interaction between the capital buffers is governed by Section 10h of the Banking Act.

 Systemic risk buffer and/or capital buffers for systemically important institutions (G-SIIs/O-SIIs) *

 Countercyclical capital buffer